 The swordsman gaped at the roof a brief moment.
-His dark brown eyes darted around the building, as if coming up with a plan.
+His dark brown eyes darted around the building, coming up with a plan.
 He turned to Karura.
-The long shafted arrow had an ofuda talisman tied to it.
+The long-shafted arrow had an ofuda talisman tied to it.
 His eyes met Karura’s before he approached the archer.

 “Karura,” Mamoru said in a low voice, “I need you to hold onto this bag for me.
 I’ll come back for it.”

 “What is it?”

 “Something passed down in my family for a long time,” Mamoru said with a smile.
 He pointed with his left finger, still gripping his bokken.
 “Aim for the roof.
 If you see him reveal himself, take your best shot.
 I get the feeling you don’t miss.”